hpdobrica/digital-garden-public/Measuring Service Saturation.md

 date : 29-05-2022
 ---

-Saturation is a representation of how full your service is, and is one of [[The Four Golden Signals of Monitoring]].
+Saturation is a representation of how full your service is, and is one of [[The Four Golden Signals of Metric Monitoring]].

 When thinking about saturation, it's useful to put the emphasis on the most constrained resource for your application – If memory is our biggest constraint, our dashboards should show our service's memory usage.